diyscif/diyscif/scif-thesis.md

 When passive measures alone, out of space, weight or costs constraints, can't provide an adequate level of sound attenuation, they can be supplemented by a sound masking system.
-In such a system, speakers and transudcers are placed on or close to any paths that would allow audio to leave the protected space.
+In such a system, speakers and transducers are placed on or close to any paths that would allow audio to leave the protected space.
 In conjunction with a noise generator and amplifier, they generate and distribute vibrations or noise that drown out escaping audio and render it useless.